Knowing colon cancer symptoms and understanding your risks may prevent this cancer from happening to you, or help you catch it as early as possible.

-If you see any signs, you may need to be screened sooner, some people with colorectal cancer don’t experience any of them.
+If you see any signs and symptoms of colon cancer, you may need to be screened sooner.
+Some people with colorectal cancer don’t experience any of them.

 So be sure you’re aware of your body and talk with your doctor at the first sign of anything listed below.

 Rectal and Colon Cancer Symptoms

 - An ongoing change in bowel habits (diarrhea, constipation, or feeling that the bowel does not empty completely)